 - Help Them Internalize What They’ll Do

-Some kids refuse to do volunteer work primarily because they have no clue of what the adults will expect from them there.
+Mom365.com explains that some kids refuse to do volunteer work primarily because they have no clue of what the adults will expect from them there.
 More than physical labor, a lot of teenagers are afraid of making a fool of themselves in front of other people.
 Hence, to calm their nerves, your job is to explain to the youngsters their responsibilities at the volunteering site, as well as how their good deed can be beneficial for folks in need.

 - Invite Their Friends